palkan/logidze/README.md

 ## Ordering of Triggers in schema.rb

 By default, when generating `schema.rb`, Rails will order the triggers based on the id's of their respective tables.
-This can lead to unneccessary changes being made when utilizing `rails db:prepare`, since the ordering of the tables will now be based off the alphabetical ordering (see [#250](https://github.com/palkan/logidze/issues/250) for more details).
-To force the ordering to be consistent with `rails db:prepare`, logidze can be configured to order the triggers alphabetically.
+This can lead to unnecessary changes being made when utilizing `rails db:prepare`, since the ordering of the tables will now be based off the alphabetical ordering (see [#250](https://github.com/palkan/logidze/issues/250) for more details).
+To force the ordering to be consistent with `rails db:prepare`, Logidze can be configured to order the triggers alphabetically.

 ```ruby
 # config/initializers/logidze.rb